Cryma/RealityVoice/README_EN.md

 Nevertheless, it would be nice if there will be an active contribution as it would greatly improve the stability.

 # Serverside implementation
-To use RealityVoice on the serverside, a reference to Lidgren is necessary.
-The compiled Dll can be found [here](https://github.com/Cryma/RealityVoice/tree/master/libs).
+To use RealityVoice on the serverside, a reference to VoiceChat.dll

 # TODO
   - [ ] Reduce network messages
+		@root / 24.12.207
+		Rework started.
+Network traffic reduced
   - [ ] Push-to-talk / Improved voice recognition
   - [ ] Volume-controls